Jaime Gavilán

-Jaime Gavilán Martínez (born 12 May 1985) is a Spanish professional footballer who plays as a left midfielder for UD San Sebastián de los Reyes.
+Jaime Gavilán Martínez (born 12 May 1985) is a former Spanish professional footballer who plays as a left midfielder.

 He amassed La Liga totals of 203 games and 11 goals over the course of 12 seasons, representing mainly in the competition Valencia and Getafe.

 Club career

 Valencia

 Born in Valencia, Valencian Community, Gavilán was a Valencia CF youth product.
 He made his first-team – and La Liga – debut one month shy of his 18th birthday, playing 12 minutes in a 0–1 away defeat against Real Valladolid on 19 April 2003.
 He also spent two full seasons with the reserves, in the third division.

 Gavilán was gradually breaking into the main squad after two loans (CD Tenerife – second level – and Getafe CF), even though he had to battle for that position with the gifted (although tremendously injury-prone) Vicente.
 However, after the arrival of new boss Ronald Koeman in November 2007, he was deemed surplus to requirements and was loaned again to Getafe, until the end of the season; the previous campaign, he suffered a serious knee ligament injury which kept him out of action for a period of six months.

 In his second spell with the Madrid outskirts side, Gavilán appeared prominently during half a season, netting in a 2–1 home win over Racing de Santander on 16 March 2008.
 He was also part of the team's quarter-final run in the UEFA Cup, playing in three matches, all as a starter.